 Out-of-Pocket Costs - See the definition for cost sharing above.
-A member's cost-sharing requirement to pay for a portion of services or drugs received is also referred to as the member's out-of-pocket cost requirement.
+A member's cost-sharing requirement to pay for a portion of services or drugs received is also referred to as the member's

 Out-of-Pocket Threshold - The maximum amount you pay out of pocket for Part D drugs.